k-dickinson/f1-pit-strat-model/README.md

 ### Train/Test Strategy

 - Train/test split is done by **race**, not by lap, to avoid information leakage
-- Evaluated with MAE and % of predictions within ±1 lap
+- Evaluated with MAE, % of lap predictions guessed exactly correct, and % of predictions within ±1,2, and 3 laps

 ### Overfitting Mitigation

-- Initially overfit due to non-independent test laps
+- Initial model severely overfit due to race-specific leakage and lap-level splitting
-- Now split by race and pruned features to reduce race-specific bias
+- Rebuilt pipeline from scratch with proper race-level train/test split
+- Feature set pruned to remove variables that implicitly encoded race identity
+- **Training MAE:** 3.455 laps vs. **Testing MAE:** 3.900 laps — minimal performance gap suggests strong generalization

 ---